survivorbat/azure-devops-extension-docs/README.md

 - Add more information on the task and extension in the overview
 - Add file, links and other relevant information for the extension
 - Allow user to specify an area in their existing markdown to customize output
+- Consider using a templating engine of sorts